 SharePoint as Your Compliance Management Program

 SharePoint is a great platform for easy collaboration and information sharing within an organization.
-If your organization is already using SharePoint to share documents and files, it can make sense to run your compliance program through the same platform.
+If your organization is already using one tool to share documents and files, it would make sense to use Sharepoint for compliance management – well it’s not that simple.

 Role based permissions and access management is possible through SharePoint, meaning you can control access to sensitive documents and files based on assigned roles within your organization (though it does take some work to set this up).